cits3007/cits3007.github.io/src/faq.md

 - Eric Sink's book/website [*Version Control by Example*](https://ericsink.com/vcbe/index.html){{blank}}, especially
   sections 1 ("Introduction"), 2 ("Basics"), and 8 ("Basics with Git").

-### Do I need a laptop in order to complete CITS3007?
+### Do I need a laptop in order to complete CITS3007? { #laptops }

-It's strongly recommended that you have a laptop available for use in labs.
-You may find it difficult to complete the labs (and possibly some of the assessments) if you do not have access to a laptop.
+You will need a laptop when attending lab classes, as this unit requires software that isn't permitted to be installed on UWA lab machines.

+A laptop is also strongly recommended for completing the unit project (though a desktop computer running Linux, or capable of running Oracle VirtualBox, may also be used).

 UWA provides [financial support][fin-supp] via the "SOS IT Equipment Scheme" to students who are unable to purchase a laptop due to financial